AsteroidCoder/University-Assignments-Repository/README.md

 Each top-level folder in this repository corresponds to a specific course.
 Inside each course folder, individual assignments are further organized into their own subdirectories.

-To work with a specific project, navigate to the relevant assignment folder.
-If the project involves code with specific dependencies (e.g., Python projects with a `requirements.txt` or a virtual environment), please refer to the `README.md` file within that specific assignment's folder for setup instructions.
+To work with a project, navigate to the relevant assignment folder.
+The project involves code with specific dependencies (e.g., Python projects with a `requirements.txt`).
+You should create a dedicated virtual environment for that project.
+This keeps its dependencies separate from others.
+To do this, navigate into the project's folder from your terminal and run the following commands:

+1. **Create a virtual environment:** python -m venv .venv

+2. **Activate it:**
+  cmd
+      .\.venv\Scripts\activate

+3. **Install the dependencies:** pip install -r requirements.txt

 ---